-The Naspers integrated annual report assesses our performance for the year to 31 March 2018, focusing on the value we created for our key stakeholders.
+The Naspers integrated annual report assesses our performance for the financial year ended 31 March 2019, focusing on the value we created for our key stakeholders.
 The aim is to provide a picture of our progress and impact.

-Naspers has its primary listing on the JSE Limited (the JSE) (NPN.SJ) in South Africa, where it forms part of the Top 10 index and where most of its shares trade.
-It also has a level 1 American Depository Receipt (ADR) programme listing on the London Stock Exchange (LSE) (NPSN) and trades on an over-the-counter (OTC) basis in the United States.
-International investors are therefore able to buy and sell Naspers securities through the OTC market, on the LSE or JSE (details on page 4).
-Naspers’s direct wholly owned subsidiary, Myriad International Holdings B.V.
-(MIH BV), also has three bonds listed on the Irish Stock Exchange (ISE).
+Naspers has its primary listing on the JSE Limited’s stock exchange (JSE) (NPN.SJ) and a secondary listing on the A2X Exchange (NPN.AJ) in South Africa, where it forms part of the Top 10 index and where most of its shares trade.
+It also has a level 1 American Depository Receipt (ADR) programme listing on the London Stock Exchange (LSE) (NPSN) and trades on an over-the-counter (OTC) basis in the United States (US).
+International investors are therefore able to buy and sell Naspers securities through the OTC market on the LSE or JSE (details on page 02).
+Naspers’s indirect wholly owned subsidiary, Prosus N.V.
+(Prosus), formerly Myriad International Holdings N.V., also has three bonds listed on the Irish Stock Exchange (ISE).